 It was a highly fruitful period in the career of Murphy albeit it came at a time when he was arguably at his lowest, having been unceremoniously dropped from the Dublin panel when really he should have been entering his prime years.

 Despite the long-standing rivalry between the two counties, Murphy would come to be highly regarded throughout the Kingdom and looking back he knows he owes the people of Kerry a huge debt of gratitude for taking him in.

 “I suppose if I hadn’t have gone down to Kerry, God knows where I would have been at that time.
 Emotionally, I wouldn’t have been great so I have a lot to thank for what happened in Kerry and the people in Kerry in that they probably at the time wouldn’t have seen me stuck.

 “I suppose it renewed my love for the game again and Kerry people, they hold their football in high regard.
-It’s like many places, football, religion and education; I wasn’t the most religious and I wasn’t the most educated but I could play football so I won lots of them over, not all of them but I would’ve won a fair few of them over with my football I probably played the best football I ever played down there for those three or four years.”
+It’s like many places, football, religion and education; I wasn’t the most religious and I wasn’t the most educated but I could play football so I won lots of them over.
+Not all of them but I would’ve won a fair few of them over with my football.
+I probably played the best football I ever played down there for those three or four years.”

 He did more than just play football in the Kingdom.
 It’s well documented that Murphy was known more for his exploits on the hurling field growing up.

 “Kerry hurling is a strange thing, there are parts of Kerry where football doesn’t raise its ugly head really, it’s pure hurling country.
-There was a bit of infighting between the county board and a lot of clubs hadn’t made their players available to the manager.
+There was a bit of infighting between the county board and a lot of clubs who then hadn’t made their players available to the manager.